ofwonogodwin/ofwonogodwin/README.md

 ## Hi there 👋 I'm Godwin,a passionate Software Engineering student.
+- I am a Campus Tech Club Lead at Uganda Technology And Management University.

 - 🌱 Currently diving into AI and Machine Learning as I build my expertise in this field.
 - 🔭 I’m currently working on Machine Learning Models